ubuwaits/beautiful-web-type/README.md

 # Beautiful web type

-There are currently 404 typefaces in the Google web fonts directory.
+There are over 400 typefaces in the Google web fonts directory.
 Many of them are awful.
 But there are also high-quality typefaces that deserve a closer look.
 Here are examples of these typefaces in action.

 ## Featured typefaces